 - More extensive use of video surveillance so management can quickly assess an incident

-- Interoperability with appliances that serve the community on public service networks
+- Interoperability appliances that community on public service networks

-Backup systems for all electronic functions from the Network Infrastructure to the simplest of healthcare support tools.
+- Backup systems for all electronic functions from the Network Architecture to the simplest of healthcare support tools

 What Should The Healthcare Community Do?

-This Rule is not intended to only focus on large and medium-sized hospitals.
-It specifically aims at smaller facilities like Behavioral Health Facilities, Eldercare Homes and small laboratories that are more focused on patient service rather than preparing for a major disaster.
+What does this mean to the healthcare community?
+This Rule is not intended to focus only on large and medium-sized hospitals.
+It specifically aims at smaller facilities such as Eldercare Homes and Laboratories that are more focused on patient service rather than preparing the facility for a disaster.